tvsnarayana/tech-interview-handbook/front-end/css.md

 Yes.
 CSS flex solves many common problems in CSS, such as vertical centering of elements within a container, sticky footer, etc. Bootstrap has an option `$enable-flex` while and Bulma is already based on Flexbox.

 Flexbox is meant for 1-dimensional layout while Grid is meant for 2-dimensional layouts.
+Grid is by far the most intuitive approach for creating grid-based layouts (it better be!) but browser support is not wide at the moment.

 ###### References